 Major ii V I Comping Examples

-After you have worked on these various chord shapes on their own, you are ready to apply them to a chord progression in your studies.
+After you’ve worked on these various chord shapes on their own, you’re ready to apply them to a chord progression.

-Here is an exercise I like to do, which is outlined in step form for you to check out in your own jazz guitar practice routine.
+Here’s an exercise you can work on, outlined in step form for you to check out in your own jazz guitar practice routine.

 - Pick a chord progression, such as ii-V-I-VI